How do I use SpeedGrader?

 SpeedGrader includes several areas to help you locate and view student submissions, grade submissions, and add comments to submissions.

-View Assignment Indicators
+View Assignment Details

 View Student Submission

 Depending on the assignment and submission type, the SpeedGrader preview window may vary.
 For example, a website URL submission type will appear in the main body of SpeedGrader with the option to open the URL in a new tab.
 Some website URL submissions cannot be viewed in Canvas and must be viewed in a new tab.
 Media submissions may display as an embedded file in SpeedGrader or only display as a downloadable file.

 To provide comments on document submissions, you can:

-If a student is added to an assignment and later deactivated, SpeedGrader identifies which submissions are from inactive enrollments.
 Inactive student submissions can still be graded in SpeedGrader, but students do not receive any notifications about their assignment and cannot view course grades.

 View Assignment for Next Student